 | DRY_RUN | Execute a dry run of a restoration without actually restoring any files.
 The default (false) is to not do a dry run. | ||||||

-| RENAMED_OBJECTS_SCHEMA | If RESTORE_POLICY is rename, existing database objects will be relocated to this schema when restored database object would otherwise collide with them.
-If not specified, the name will be automatically generated, using the format: BACKUP_<UUID> | ||||||
+| RENAMED_OBJECTS_SCHEMA | If RESTORE_POLICY is rename, each existing database objects will be relocated to this schema if a restored database object would otherwise collide with it.
+If not specified, the schema name will be automatically generated, using the format: backup_<UUID>. | ||||||

 | RESTORE_POLICY | Restoration scheme to use when restoring objects that already exist.
 The default policy is to abort the restoration and return an error.
 Other policy choices include: